PROTECTION ORDERS & LEGAL SERVICES

 As a Child and Family Investigator (CFI) for Colorado’s 5th Judicial District, Colorado attorney Lindsey Parlin has conducted investigations and made custody recommendations to the court, experience that gives her unique insights into matters that involve protection orders.
 With her background in both family law and criminal defense, Ms. Parlin can answer your questions, address your concerns, and help you obtain the protection order you need to protect yourself or a member of your family.
 It’s a complicated legal procedure that requires the help of an experienced lawyer.
 Lindsey Parlin is the Lake County, Colorado attorney who is prepared to represent you as you file to seek protection from the court.

 All our prospective clients are entitled to a completely free initial consultation, not just at our Leadville law offices but also offsite.
 We even accept evening and weekend appointments, so, if you have a weird schedule, we’ll adjust to your situation.
-Our knowledgeable family law attorney, Lindsey Parlin, can work with and represent clients from Eagle, Lake, Park, Summit, and Chaffee counties.
+Our knowledgeable family law attorney, Lindsey Parlin, can work with and represent clients from El Paso, Lake, Park, Summit, and Chaffee counties.
 Our law office focuses on a number of practice areas in family law, including domestic violence protection orders, child custody, child support, property division, and more.
 It is our mission to provide the most solid advice and confidently represent our clients at every step of the way.
 Your family may be at risk, so we recommend that you take quick action – simply complete the online form on the contact page of this site (we reply quickly) or call the law offices of Lindsey Parlin at 719-310-3703 to schedule a free consultation.
 There’s no time to waste when it comes to filing for a protective order and keeping your loved ones safe!
 We can make that happen for you.